 There are nine Waste Water Treatment Works (WWTW) located within close proximity to the coastal zone that may impact the health and safety of the nearby beaches and coastal waters.
-These WWTWs are managed by the SBLM.
-Figure 23 indicates the location of these WWTW within the SBLM.
+None of these WWTW are managed by the WCDM but rather the respective LMs.
+Figure 32 indicates the location of these WWTW within the LMs.

-It is the SBLMs responsibility to maintain the infrastructure associated with the WWTW to minimise the risk of contamination from untreated sewage.
-The SBLM IS also responsible for monitoring the quality of the treated effluent generated by the WWTW and are required to report to the DWS.
+It is the LMs responsibility to maintain the infrastructure associated with the WWTW to minimise the risk of contamination from untreated sewage.
+The LMs are also responsible for monitoring the quality of the treated effluent generated by the WWTW and are required to report to the DWS.

 One of the regulatory approaches that was introduced in South Africa in 2008 was the Green Drop Certification Programme for Wastewater Quality Management Regulation.
+The

-The Green Drop process measures and compares the results of the performance of water service authorities and their service providers via a standardised scorecard, and subsequently rewards (or penalises) the municipality upon evidence of their excellence (or failures) according to the defined minimum standards or requirements.
+Green Drop process measures and compares the results of the performance of water service authorities and their service providers via a standardised scorecard, and subsequently rewards (or penalises) the municipality upon evidence of their excellence (or failures) according to the defined minimum standards or requirements.

-Figure 23: The location of WWTWs near coastal zones within the SBLM
+Figure 32: The location of WWTWs near coastal zones along the WCDM

-However, Figure 24 below presents the 2013 - 2017 results of compliance with the Green Drop Certificate for the WWTWs located in the SBLM.
-It is encouraging to note that the SBLM has the highest percentage of compliance with the Green Drop standards in the WCDM (WCSoCR, 2019).
+However, Figure 33 below presents the 2013 - 2017 results of compliance with the Green Drop Certificate for the WWTWs located in the WCDM coastal municipalities, with Saldanha Bay showing the highest percentage of compliance with the Green Drop standards (WCSoCR, 2019).

-Figure 24: The results of compliance with the Green Drop Certificate for the WWTWs located in the SBLM (WCSoCR, 2019)
+Figure 33: The results of compliance with the Green Drop Certificate for the WWTWs located in the WCDM coastal municipalities (WCSoCR, 2019)

-It is important that the SBLM continues to maintain WWTW infrastructure and to ensure that the quality of the treated effluent meets the required norms and standards.
+It is important that the LMs continue to maintain WWTW infrastructure and to ensure that the quality of the treated effluent meets the required norms and standards.